boukevanderpol/msdr_print/manuscript/Basics.md

 ### RegEx Functions in R

 So far we've been using `grepl()` to see if a regex matches a string.
-There are a few other built in reged functions you should be aware of.
+There are a few other built in regex functions you should be aware of.
 First we'll review our workhorse of this chapter, `grepl()` which stands for "grep logical."